-- The Members may appoint by ordinary resolution up to 10 Trustees. - The total number of Trustees including the Headteacher, if they so choose to act as Trustee under Article 57 who are employees of the Academy Trust shall not exceed on third of the total number of Trustees. - A minimum of 2 Parent Trustees shall be elected by Parents of registered pupils at the Academy.
-A Parent Trustee must be a parent of a registered pupil at the Academy at the time when they are elected. - Providing that the Headteacher agrees so to act, the Members may by ordinary resolution appoint the Headteacher as a Trustee. - The Trustees may appoint Co-opted Trustees.
-A 'Co-opted Trustee' means a person who is appointed to be a Trustee by being Co-opted by Trustees who have not themselves been so appointed.
-The Trustees may not co-opt an employee of the Academy Trust as a Co-opted Trustee if thereby the number of Trustees who are employees of the Academy Trust would exceed one third of the total number of Trustees including the Headteacher to the extent they are a Trustee.
+The Members may appoint by ordinary resolution up to 10 trustees

+- The total number of trustees including the Headteacher, if they so choose to act as Trustee under Article 57 who are employees of the Academy Trust shall not exceed one third of the total number of Trustees - A minimum of 2 Parent trustees shall be elected by Parents of registered pupils at the Academy.
+A Parent Trustee must be a parent of a registered pupil at the Academy at the time when they are elected. - Providing that the Headteacher agrees so to act, the Members may by ordinary resolution appoint the Headteacher as a Trustee - The trustees may appoint Co-opted Trustees.
+A 'Co-opted Trustee' means a person who is appointed to be a trustee by being Co-opted by trustees who have not themselves been so appointed.
+The trustees may not co-opt an employee of the Academy Trust as a Co-opted Trustee if thereby the number of trustees who are employees of the Academy Trust would exceed one third of the total number of trustees including the Headteacher to the extent they are a trustee.